 This step is the easiest, but also the most frustrating.
 You now need to let your brew sit at room temperature for no less than 12 hours (5).
-Although you want your coffee now, do not rush this process, or else you will end up with a decanter full of slightly coffee-flavored water.
+Although you want your coffee now, do not rush this process, or else you will end up with a decanter full of slightly coffee-flavoured water.

 Cold-brews are prized for their natural sweetness, which is produced by the cold water’s lower extraction rate.
 Even though a cold brew may sit for hours, the water will never extract all of the coffee’s solubles.

 In comparison to the standard hot brewing methods, cold brewing replaces heat with time to achieve an adequate extraction (6).
-Letting your grounds soak for half a day will release all the flavors and oils trapped inside your beans.
+Letting your grounds soak for half a day will release all the flavours and oils trapped inside your beans.